NajamShehzad/type-sentry/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to TypeSentry?
-You can start by looking through these `beginner` and `help-wanted` issues:
+You can start by looking through the existing issues in our GitHub repository.
+Look for issues that are good for first-time contributors or areas where help is needed.

-- [Beginner issues](https://github.com/NajamShehzad/type-sentry/labels/beginner) - issues which should only require a few lines of code, and a test or two.
-- [Help wanted issues](https://github.com/NajamShehzad/type-sentry/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.

 ### Pull Requests

-- Fill in the required template
+When submitting a pull request:

+- Provide a clear and descriptive title
+- Include a detailed description of the changes
-- Do not include issue numbers in the PR title
+- Reference any related issues in the description
 - Follow the TypeScript styleguide
-- Include thoughtfully-worded, well-structured tests
+- Include tests that cover your changes
-- Document new code based on the Documentation Styleguide
-- End all files with a newline
+- Update documentation as necessary
+- Ensure all tests pass before submitting

 ## Styleguides